vyomasystems-lab/challenges-Anvay-7/level1_design1/readme.md

 The same inputs are stored in a dictionary with the select line value as the key.
 At the end the DUT value and dictionary value for the same select line value are compared to check for bugs.

 ## Is the verification complete?
 The test is run multiple times.
 As the inputs are random in nature and we check for all the possible select line values in a single test, after running the test multiple times, we are able to capture all the possible bugs present in the design.
+Hence, we can say that the verification is complete!